Rarotonga Island (Avarua, Cook Islands NZ)

 Cook Islands' international airport and Parliament buildings are on Rarotonga.
-As it is the most populous, Cook Islanders are often referred to as Rarotongan, though they may come from one of the other fourteen islands in the group, like Mangaia or Aitutaki.
-Rarotonga is a popular tourist destination with plenty of resorts and hotels.
-The chief town, Avarua, situated on the north coast, is the capital of Cook Islands.
+The island is a popular tourist destination with beautiful beaches and plenty of resorts and hotels.
+Island's main town (Avarua) is on the north coast, and is also the capital city of Cook Islands.

-Most of Rarotonga Island is fringed with palm-studded beaches.
-There is a cross-island walk connecting Avatiu valley with island's south side.
-It passes Te Rua Manga, a prominent needle-shaped rock that is visible from the air and a few coastal areas.
-Hikes can be taken to Raemaru (flat-top mountain).
-Other popular stops include Papua Falls (Wigmore Falls) and Arai te Tonga (ancient marae).
+Most of the island is fringed with palm-studded beaches.
+A cross-island walk connects Avatiu valley with the south coast, passing Te Rua Manga (needle-shaped rock).
+Hiking tours are organized to Raemaru (flat-top mountain).
+Other popular attractions on the track include Papua Falls (Wigmore Falls) and Arai te Tonga (ancient sacred place).

-Island activities include scuba diving, snorkeling, kite surfing, bike riding, hiking, boat tours, deep-sea fishing, scenic flights, dancing, going to restaurants, seeing island shows, tennis, squash, zipping around on mopeds.
-There are a lot of churches that are open for service on Sunday, featuring cappella singing.
-The pace of life is relaxed and at night people gather at the sea wall that skirts the end of airport's runway.
+Island activities include scuba diving, snorkeling, kite surfing, bike riding, hiking, boat tours, deep-sea fishing, scenic flight tours, dancing, restaurants, live shows, playing tennis and squash, mopeds.
+The pace of life is relaxed.
+At night, people gather by the sea wall skirting the end of airport's runway.